kakrusch/docana-project-luka/README.md

 ### Preprocessing

 <div align="justify">
-From the dataset we extracted the four largest subreddits from the dataset and put it in ad pandas dataframe to facilitate its access during the analysis.
-Also, we saved it if as a csv file in order to prevent having to load it every time when we want to access it.
+From the dataset we extracted the four largest subreddits and saved this in a pandas dataframe to facilitate its access during the analysis.
+This was in turn saved as a CSV file to allow us to access it both faster and in each new instance of Colab.
 We used the following four datasets for our project: AskReddit (because of its size, we only used the first [:200000000] characters), League of Legends, Relationships, and TIFU.
-We then defined a custom tokenizer with the NLTK library and created regular expressions to capture exceptions, i.e. to remove from punctuation from within a word.
-The tokenizer removes all the punctuation for every tokens, except for "O.K", and also lowers all tokens, expecpt for "Ok" and "O.K".
+We then defined a custom tokenizer with the NLTK library and created regular expressions to capture exceptions, i.e. to remove punctuation from within a word.
+The tokenizer removes all the punctuation for every token, except for "O.K", and also lowers all tokens, except for "Ok" and "O.K".

 </div>